YorkshireKev/kevssite.com-jekyll-version/_posts/2016-12-02-useful-docker-commands.md

 Delete/remove all stopped containers.
 Note that -v option; it will also delete any persistent volumes that belong to the stopped containers.
 {% highlight bash %}
-docker ps -aq --filter "status=exited" | xargs docker rm -v && docker ps -aq --filter "status=created" | xargs docker rm -v
+docker ps -aq --filter "status=exited" | xargs docker rm -v && docker ps -aq --filter "status=created"
 {% endhighlight %}